EndlessM0DZ/BTD6CustomizerSource/README.md

 BowDown097 Helped with Suggestions
 I used Danny Parker's Steam Directory Finder/Game Directory Finder Pro Gamer HD helped make the auto updater for the few mods that are in experimental and changing speed from a modified speed file.
+This application's GUI is inspired by BTD6 Mod Manager
 ------------------------------------------------------------------------------------------
 Info:
 	You must extract the file and keep them together!
 Make sure you have a non-modified GameAssembly.dll in the Game Directory the first